ABouttefeux/lattice-qcd-rs/README.md

 It is determinist but not reproducible between platform.
 It is however slow.
 - [`rand_jitter::JitterRng`](https://docs.rs/rand_jitter/0.3.0/rand_jitter/) True RNG but very slow.

 Also [ranlux](https://luscher.web.cern.ch/luscher/ranlux/) is a good choice.
-But there is no native rust implementation of it that I know of.
+But there is no native rust implementation of it that I know of (except mine but it is very slow).

 # Other Examples
 ```rust